-Perched atop a nearly 5,000 ft mountain the old French hill-station of Sapa in Vietnam’s far northern reaches can get a bit stuck in the clouds from time to time so a big cheer all round as we awoke on our trekking morning to this magnificent view.
+Perched atop a nearly 5,000 ft mountain the old French hill-station of Sapa in Vietnam’s far northern reaches can get a bit stuck in the clouds from time to time so a big cheer all round as we awoke on the morning of our projected one-day Sapa trek to this magnificent view.
 This was the breakfast vista from the restaurant of the delightful and aptly named, (well on that day at least), Sunny Mountain Hotel, looking across the valley from Sapa to Mount Fansipan, Indochina’s highest peak at over 10,000 ft or some 3,150 metres.

-As usual in these parts our minivan had been met by a collection of local hill-tribe women waiting for a trekking group heading to their home village of Ta Phin.
-The deal being they’ll accompany you on the hike, point out various things of interest on the way, of course pose for photos and on arrival attempt to sell you some of their embroidery in return.
-As we were hiking to their village it seemed a reasonable exchange and the they proved fun and interesting company on route answering all our questions about their culture and life style while showing us uses for the track-side plants such as indigo and hemp as well as identifying the various crops we came across.
+As usual in these parts, our minivan had been met by a collection of local hill-tribe women waiting for a trekking group heading to their home village of Ta Phin.
+The deal being they’ll accompany you on the hike, point out various things of interest on the way, of course, pose for photos and on arrival attempt to sell you some of their embroideries in return.
+As we were hiking to their village it seemed a reasonable exchange and they proved fun and interesting company on route answering all our questions about their culture and lifestyle while showing us uses for the track-side plants such as indigo and hemp as well as identifying the various crops we came across.

-Our local guide had chosen an excellent route following a thankfully, mainly flat path winding its way through the valley with ever changing vistas and several small villages to visit on route.
+Our local guide had chosen an excellent route for our Sapa trek following a thankfully, mainly flat path winding its way through the valley with ever-changing vistas and several small villages to visit on route.
 Hiking time at a gentle pace with plenty of stops on the way was around 6 hours so we arrived in Ta Phin in time for a late lunch of grilled pork and noodles in the local village cafe.